mitjanikolaus/childes-speech-acts/README.md

 **Large-scale Study of Speech Acts' Development Using Automatic Labelling**
 _In Proceedings of the 43nd Annual Meeting of the Cognitive Science Society.
 (2021)_
-Mitja Nikolaus, Juliette Maes, Jeremy Auguste, Laurent Prévot and Abdellah Fourtassi (* Joint first authors)
+Mitja Nikolaus*, Juliette Maes*, Jeremy Auguste, Laurent Prévot and Abdellah Fourtassi (*Joint first authors)

 **Modeling Speech Act Development in Early Childhood: The Role of Frequency and Linguistic Cues.**
 _In Proceedings of the 43nd Annual Meeting of the Cognitive Science Society.
 (2021)_